TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-Once in the system, we can use the before decoded base64 password to log in as `charix`:
+Once inside the system, we can use the previously decoded base64 password to switch to the `charix` user:

 <br />